 For the most part the first trimester gets a bad rep because it’s when you feel the most nauseated.
 It’s known for the “morning” sickness, the fatigue, and the fragility of your brand new pregnancy.
 You make sure you take your prenatal vitamins and you try your best to keep the pregnancy a secret from most of the world because we know that the pregnancy isn’t quite safe until the second trimester.

 The second trimester has the best reputation.
 You feel good for the most part.
 In these weeks you start feeling tiny baby movements, most of the time the morning sickness subsides, and you start to actually look pregnant instead of just bloated.
-You get to see your baby fully formed on ultrasound and we might even choose to find out the gender of our baby in this trimester.
+You get to see your baby fully formed on ultrasound and you can choose to find out the gender of our baby in this trimester.

 Yet still, you are keenly aware that your baby needs you more than ever.
 Your baby is extremely early and for most of the second trimester, isn’t even viable outside of the womb.
 You know that your job is to grow and protect our baby in every way.